MrCh0x/Nuno-Converter/README.md

 This program use to convert .NET executable into a powershell file and vbs<br>
-Tested with Async Rat
+1. Tested with Async Rat<br>
-Tested on Windows 11 Platform
+2. Tested on Windows 11 Platform<br>
-Scantime FUD
+3. Scantime FUD